West Pomeranian Voivodeship: Geography and tourism

 West Pomeranian Voivodeship is the fifth largest voivodeship of Poland in terms of area.
-Among the largest cities, of the region, are the capital Szczecin, as well as Koszalin, Stargard, and Świnoujście.
+The largest cities in the region are the capital Szczecin, as well as Koszalin, Stargard, Kołobrzeg and Świnoujście.

 This is a picturesque region of the Baltic Sea coast, with many beaches, lakes and woodlands.
 Szczecin, Świnoujście and Police are important ports.
 Other major seaside towns include Międzyzdroje, Dziwnów, Kołobrzeg, and Mielno.

-West Pomerania is considered one of the greenest regions of Poland, and one of the most attractive for tourists.
-It is characterized by incredible diversity of the landscape: beaches, hundreds of lakes, and forests full of wildlife (e.g. Wkrzanska Forest), spreading mainly up the hills of the glacial lakes areas.
-West Pomerania is also rich in various forms and styles of architecture that were built during the Middle Ages as well as the Gothic, Baroque, and Renaissance periods.
+West Pomerania is also rich in various forms and styles of architecture that were built during the Middle Ages as well as the Gothic, Renaissance, and Baroque periods.
+Darłowo, the birthplace of Eric of Pomerania, King of Denmark, Norway and Sweden, contains a preserved old town with the Gothic Our Lady of Częstochowa church, which holds the king's sarcophagus.
+The St. Mary's Church in Stargard and Saint John Co-Cathedral in Kamień Pomorski are considered two of the most precious Gothic churches of entire Poland, and as such are listed as Historic Monuments of Poland, whereas the Saint Stanislaus Kostka church in Chwarszczany is a nationally unique former Knights Templar church.
+In Cedynia, the westernmost town of Poland, there is a memorial commemorating the Battle of Cedynia of 972, the oldest recorded battle in the history of Poland.
+The Świnoujście Lighthouse is the tallest brick lighthouse in the world.
+The War Cemetery in Stargard is the burial place of over 5,000 Allied soldiers and prisoners of war from both world wars, including Polish, French, Serbian/Yugoslav, Russian/Soviet, Italian, Romanian, Belgian, British, Moroccan, Portuguese and Dutch.
+There are also numerous World War II memorials, including memorials to Allied POWs from World War II at the former Oflag II-B, Oflag II-D and Stalag Luft IV German POW camps in Choszczno, Kłomino and Tychowo, and a memorial to British pilots of the No. 617 Squadron RAF shot down by Germany in Karsibór, Świnoujście.

 There is a diverse repertoire of theaters, festivals, museums and galleries.
 During a few-day long annual Sea Festival in Szczecin, a number of free open-air concerts take place.
 In Świnoujście during the summer, the FAMA Academic Youth Arts Festival takes place – an event with several years of tradition, which attracts not only young people but also older alumni.
 In Międzyzdroje, there is a Festival Of The Stars, which draws many popular actors.
 In Wolin, a Viking Festival takes place, which draws "Vikings" from all across Europe.

 Another draw to the area is a wide array of health resorts.
 Brine and peloid, discovered in the 19th century, together with geothermal water resources, are popular attractions in Świnoujście, Kamień Pomorski and Połczyn Zdrój.

 A notable phenomenon on a worldly scale is the Crooked Forest outside the town of Gryfino.